Rafael540/ProjetoContaBancaria/README.md

-##Bank Account Project
+# Bank Account Project

-💳 Bank Account System in Java
+💳 **Bank Account System in Java**

-This project simulates a simple bank account system using the principles of object-oriented programming (OOP) in Java.
+This project simulates a simple bank account system using the principles of **object-oriented programming (OOP)** in Java.
 The application allows users to create an account with a number, holder name, initial balance, and withdraw limit.
 Then, the system performs a withdrawal operation, applying validations with custom exception handling.

-🧩 Features:
+## 🧩 Features

-Account creation with basic data.
+- Account creation with basic data

-Withdrawal operations with business rules:
+- Withdrawal operations with business rules:

-The amount cannot exceed the withdraw limit.
+  - The amount cannot exceed the withdraw limit

-The balance must be sufficient for the transaction.
+  - The balance must be sufficient for the transaction

-Exception handling with clear messages for the user.
+- Exception handling with clear messages for the user

-🎯 Objective:
+## 🎯 Objective
-This project is for educational purposes and demonstrates how to apply encapsulation, custom exceptions (DomainException), and good practices with a clean package structure (entities and exceptions) in Java.
+This project is for educational purposes and demonstrates how to apply **encapsulation**, **custom exceptions** (`DomainException`), and good practices using a clean package structure (`entities` and `exceptions`) in Java.

-🗂️ Project Structure:
+## 🗂️ Project Structure

-application/: contains the application entry point (Program.java).

-model/entities/: defines the main entity (Account).

-model/exceptions/: contains the custom exception (DomainException).

-README.md: project description, usage instructions, etc.

-UML.png: UML diagram (optional - visual representation).

-.gitignore: specifies files and folders to be ignored by Git.

-cpp
-Copy
-Edit
 bank-account/
 ├── src/
 │ ├── application/
 │ │ └── Program.java
 │ ├── model/
 │ │ ├── entities/
 │ │ │ └── Account.java
 │ │ └── exceptions/
 │ │ └── DomainException.java
 ├── README.md
 ├── UML.png (optional - UML diagram)
 └── .gitignore (optional)

+markdown
+Copy
+Edit

+- `application/`: contains the application entry point (`Program.java`)
+- `model/entities/`: defines the main entity (`Account`)
+- `model/exceptions/`: contains the custom exception (`DomainException`)
+- `README.md`: project description, usage instructions, etc.
+- `UML.png`: UML diagram (optional - for visual representation)
+- `.gitignore`: defines files and folders to be ignored by Git